boscoh/pdbremix/readme.md

 	> pdb2sim 1be9.pdb sim AMBER11-GBSA

 This will detect multiple chains, disulfide-bonds, fit hydrogen atoms to AMBER, and guess polar residue charged states.
-Masses, charges and bond spring parameters are generated from the AMBER99 force-field.
-The restart is a set of restart files with a common basename:
+Masses, charges and bond spring parameters are generated from the AMBER99 force-field. `pdb2sim` will write a set of restart files with a common basename `sim`:

-1. sim.top - the toplogy file
+	sim.top - the toplogy file
-2. sim.crd - the coordinates
+	sim.crd - the coordinates file

-Now there are several choice of packages/force-fields:
+The current choice of force-fields:

 1. AMBER11-GBSA
 2. AMBER11
 3. NAMD2.8
 4. GROMACS4.5

-The first one builds a topology file for implicit solvent.
-The rest builds explict solvent.
-For explicit solvent, `pdb2sim` also creates a box with 10 &Angs; padding, and fills the box with waters and coutnerions.
+For AMBER11-GBSA, `pdb2sim` builds a topology file for implicit solvent.
+For the other choices, explicit solvent is used, where `pdb2sim` creates a box with 10 &Aring; padding, and fills the box with waters and counterions.

 ### Positional constraints

 Positional constraints are very important in setting up MD simulations. `pdbremix` simplifies the application of positional restraints by using the B-factor column of PDB files to denote positional constaints, which is what NAMD does.

-If you have a set of restart files, then run:
+To generate a PDB file for positional restraints from a set of restart files:

 	> sim2pdb -b sim sim.restraint.pdb

-which will generate a PDB file where all backbone atoms have been set to B-factor=-1.
-This will be used to apply positional restraints.
-Another option is:
+which will generate a PDB file where all backbone atoms have been selected.
+You can directly edit the B-factors in the PDB file.
+Another option `-a` is for all protein atoms:

 	> sim2pdb -a sim sim.restraint.pdb

-Of course you can edit your own B-factors in the PDB file.

 ### Running simulations

-Typically you want to run a simulation at a given temperature, so you want to start the simulation that has been heated carefully to that temperature without suffering any kind of heating artefact.

-`pdbremix` several wrappers to run MD simulations.
-The MD package is detected by the extensions of the restart files.
-A robust set of simulation parameters are chosen for you: no bond constraints on protein and a 1 fs time-step.
-In explicit solvent: also periodic boundary conditions and PME electrostatics.
-The simulation wrappers are run (with the optional `-r` restraint flag:
+`pdbremix` provide several tools to run MD simulations where the chosen package is detected by the extensions of the restart files.

+For all packages, a robust set of simulation parameters are used, including a 1 fs time-step, and no bond-constraints on protein atoms.
+In explicit solvent, periodic boundary conditions are applied with PME electrostatics.

+The output restart files and trajectories are written to a common basename, and an optional `-r` flag to load positional restraints:

-1. Tinimize your structure from `sim` restart files to `min`, using restraints defined in `sim.restraint.pdb`:
+1. Minimize your structure from `sim` restart files to `min`, using restraints defined in `sim.restraint.pdb`:

 		> simmin -r sim.restraint.pdb sim min